A Foodcentric Life

 The first step of searing scallops, top side down in a pan.

 Unwrap the scallops and allow them to sit on the counter for about 30 minutes to get the chill off.
-Check to see if the abductor muscle is still attached (the “foot”).
+Check to see if the abductor muscle (the ''foot") is still attached.
 If it is, remove it.
-It’s chewy and not nice to eat.
+It's chewy and not nice to eat.
 Some stores remove it for you.
 Dry the scallops with a paper towel.

 Turn the scallops over, add wine, they finish quickly.

-Sprinkle the scallops sea salt, pepper, granulated garlic or seasoning blend of your choice.
+Sprinkle the scallops sea salt and black pepper.
 Add a teaspoon of oil and heat the pan over medium heat until hot.
-Place the scallops in a single layer in the pan and don’t crowd them.
+Place the scallops in a single layer in the pan and don't crowd them.
 They should sizzle when they hit the pan which tells you the pan is hot enough.

 Allow a golden crust to form.
 This will take a few minutes.
 Don't disturb the scallops while they are searing.
 Watch your heat and turn down if needed.
 You don't want them to burn.

-After the golden crust develops, turn scallops over and splash in a little white wine, plain water or lemon water.
+After the golden crust develops, turn scallops over and add the wine.
 Quickly place a lid on and turn the heat to low.
 Scallops will steam finish in about 1-2 minutes.

 Scallops just finishing with a lid on the pan, staying hot.